-The process of using oak bark tanning to convert raw hide/skin into leather.
-For vegetable tanning and chrome tanning see the separate entry for tanning.
+The process of using oak bark tanning to convert raw hide/skin into leather (see separate entry for vegetable tanning).

 There are two types of leather – full grain and top grain.
 Full grain leather is leather that has not been tampered with after removing it from the animal – the hair is removed and the grain or epidermis is left on.
 Top grain leather is worked with to cover up any scars or blemishes on the skin and is usually sanded and sprayed.